-- 25.9.1.
-All necessary approvals, consents and notices must be obtained before commencing excavation operations. - 25.9.2.
-Planning works that involve excavations must include all relevant parties, including management teams, Temporary Works team, Clients, utility owners, relevant authorities, land owners (where applicable) contractors and those carrying out the task. - 25.9.3.
+- operations. - 25.8.2.
+Planning works that involve excavations must include all relevant parties, including management teams, Temporary Works team, Clients, utility owners, relevant authorities, land owners (where applicable) contractors and those carrying out the task. - 25.8.3.
 All materials and equipment required shall be available and inspected before work starts.

-25.10.
+25.9.
 Stability of Adjacent Structures

-- 25.10.1.
+- 25.9.1.
 The design and risk assessment must consider the proximity of the excavation to structures such as property foundations, bridges, rail track, garden walls and street lighting columns and the like.
-Excavating too close to these could cause excessive settlements and undermining of the structure leading to its collapse. - 25.10.2.
-Suitable controls include but are not limited to: - Moving the excavation away from the structure - Providing adequately designed temporary support for the structure - Monitoring arrangements agreed with the TWC/TWS (Ex)

-Obtaining further advice from a TWC before the excavation continues
+Excavating too close to these could cause excessive settlements and undermining of the structure leading to its collapse. - 25.9.2.
+Suitable controls include but are not limited to: - Moving the excavation away from the structure - Providing adequately designed temporary support for the structure - Monitoring arrangements agreed with the TWC/TWS (Ex) - Obtaining further advice from a TWC before the excavation continues

-25.11.
+25.10.
 Battering and Stepping

-- 25.11.1.
-Shallow, unsupported, Cat 0 excavations must be risk assessed in accordance with TEMPORARY WORKS to determine whether they require stepping or battering. - 25.11.2.
+- 25.10.1.
+Shallow, unsupported, Cat 0 excavations must be risk assessed in accordance with TEMPORARY WORKS to determine whether they require stepping or battering. - 25.10.2.
 In many situations battering or stepping back the sides of a Cat 1-3 excavation, in accordance with a temporary works design (standard or bespoke), are the simplest and safest ways of ensuring stability and should receive first consideration.
-The standard details give typical safe slope angles, however regular monitoring and inspection of the excavation must be conducted to ensure the integrity of the sides. - 25.11.3.
-Battered and stepped excavations shall be subject to inspections by the Excavation Supervisor as prior to use. - 25.11.4.
+The standard details give typical safe slope angles, however regular monitoring and inspection of the excavation must be conducted to ensure the integrity of the sides. - 25.10.3.
+Battered and stepped excavations shall be subject to inspections by the Excavation Supervisor as prior to use. - 25.10.4.
 Refer to Excavation Inspections and Reports section for additional requirements.

+25.11.
+Excavated Material (Spoil)

+- 25.11.1.
+Materials, spoil and equipment shall be kept away from the edge of the excavation by a distance equal to the depth of the excavation subject to a temporary works assessment considering short and long term durations. - 25.11.2.
+These distances apply unless a temporary works design allows it to be less in stable ground or provides support to the excavation to overcome the surcharge load as well as additional protection to prevent the load falling into the excavation. - 25.11.3.
+The height of the spoil must be kept to a minimum to reduce any residual hazards. - 25.11.4.
+Where spoil is not going to be re-used on site it must be removed as soon as reasonably practicable. - 25.11.5.
+1.5T excavators and below are prohibited from traversing on spoil heaps due to stability issues.

 25.12.
-Excavated Material (Spoil)
+Edge Protection

 - 25.12.1.
-Materials, spoil and equipment shall be kept away from the edge of the excavation by a distance equal to the depth of the excavation subject to a temporary works assessment considering short and long term durations - 25.12.2.
-These distances apply unless a temporary works design allows it to be less in stable ground or provides support to the excavation to overcome the surcharge load as well as additional protection to prevent the load falling into the excavation. - 25.12.3.
-The height of the spoil must be kept to a minimum to reduce any residual hazards. - 25.12.4.
-Where spoil is not going to be re-used on site it must be removed as soon as reasonably practicable.

-25.13.
-Edge Protection

-25.13.1.
-Suitable steps in accordance with the Edge Protection Hierarchy (or other external authoritative guidance) shall be taken to prevent a collapse under the weight of the vehicle.
+Suitable steps in accordance with the Edge Protection Hierarchy (or other external authoritative guidance) shall be taken to prevent a collapse under the weight of the vehicle. - 25.12.2.

-25.13.2.
 Edge Protection Hierarchy